johngrahamreynolds/VUMC-Project/README.md

 This land map contains 0 vertically and/or hortizontally connected oil reservoirs.

-## ⭐Important: Limitations and Drawbacks of the Program
+## ⭐ Important: Limitations and Drawbacks of the Program ⭐

 Most importantly, the program assumes a very clean file input process.
 The .txt files must be correctly input into the program when prompted without typo.
 They must be located in the appropriate folder (same folder as the program) to be processed correctly.
 The program also assumes that the individual .txt files are formatted correctly: first line contains two space-separated integers M and N, representing the M x N grid of 'd' and 'P' space-separated point values on the remaining lines of the program.
 In other words, this program assumes the utmost accuracy in the land map file format and user's ability to correctly type the name of the .txt file in when asked.

-## Complexity Analysis of the Program's Searching Algorithm
+## :electron:🔬 Complexity Analysis of the Program's Searching Algorithm 🔬:electron:

 The working body of the program, used to search for all vertically and/or hortizontally connected oil reservoirs, is an appropriately named function `drillForOil( ... )`.
 The `drillForOil( ... )` function accepts a matrix of land map coordinates read in from the land map's .txt file.
 It subsequently loops through each location in the M x N matrix and evaluates to see if any given point is an unearthed-oil point 'P'.
 If the algorithm finds such a point, it iterates the number of oil resevoirs by 1 and then calls another appropriately named helper function `bfs( ... )` to do the heavy lifting (drilling that whole connected reservoir).
 The `bfs( ... )` function is a Breadth-first Search algorithm which uses a queue to algorithmically drill (change their value to 'd') all unearthed-oil points 'P' that are vertically and/or hortizontally adjacent to the unearthed-oil point 'P' which originally triggered it.
 If the program finds any such adjacent unearthed-oil points 'P', it drills them and then adds them to the queue to subsequently search each of their adjacent horizontal and vertical points as well.